In this four-part workshop, learn from textile artist Aaron Sanders Head how to turn kitchen scraps and foraged plants into natural dyes.

 SYLLABUS AT A GLANCE

-There are four total sessions included in this purchase, each lasting for 1.5 hours on four Sundays beginning October 4 (skipping the week of October 11).
+There are four total sessions included in this purchase, each lasting for 1.5 hours on four Sundays beginning November 22 (skipping November 29).

 Once registered, you can access the Zoom room for this experience through your confirmation email or Eventbrite account.